 Learn the subway system.

-All you have to do is plug in your destination and choose “walking” or “transit” and it will tell you EXACTLY what to do, down to how many feet you’ll walk, whether you need the uptown or downtown lines, and all of the trains that can get you there (and how long till the next one arrives!).
+The advancement of Google Maps is a huge advantage from 20 years ago.
+All you have to do is plug in your destination and choose “walking” or “transit”.
+It will tell you EXACTLY what to do down to how many feet you’ll walk.
+It’ll specify whether you need the uptown or downtown lines and all of the trains that can get you there.
+It even says how long till the next one arrives!

-Since our kids don’t have their own smartphones to tap to use the new OMNY system, we bought 7-Day Unlimited Ride cards for the four of us.
-Even though we only used them for a total of five days, they saved us money because we used transit so much.
+Our kids don’t have their own smartphones to tap into the new OMNY system.
+We bought 7-Day Unlimited Ride cards for the four of us.
+We only used them for a total of five days.
+They still saved us money because we used transit so much.
+If your child is short enough to walk under the turnstiles, they ride for free all day every day on the subway and buses!
+No need to buy them a card.

-For our trip, the old-school yellow MTA cards were still available for purchase (note: you can only purchase two unlimited cards per credit card!).
-Eventually, they will be phased out, but you’ll be able to purchase a contactless “fare card” instead to use for tapping.
+For our trip, the old-school yellow MTA cards were still available for purchase.
+We also learned the hard way you can only purchase two unlimited cards per credit card at once.
+Eventually, the yellow cards will be phased out in favor of OMNY tap-and-go cards.
+Currently you can buy either kind, you just have to swipe the yellow ones instead of tapping.

 Do the math before buying tourism passes.

-All-inclusive passes for a certain number of days are highly unlikely to be worth your money if you’re focusing on Christmas activities.
-Holiday attractions usually aren’t included in passes, and you won’t have time to do enough regular touristy stuff to make them worth it.
+All-inclusive passes for a certain number of days are highly unlikely to be worth your money.
+This is especially true if you’re focusing on Christmas activities.
+Holiday attractions usually aren’t included in passes.
+And you won’t have time to do enough regular touristy stuff to make them worth it.

 Surprising Kids with a Trip to NYC at Christmas